The Best Itinerary For The Perfect Adventure In The Klein Karoo

 Leave The Klein Karoo With A Promise To Come Back And A New Adventure Ahead

 A great way to finish your perfect adventure in the Klein Karoo is driving through the Outeniqua Pass to reach the Garden Route.
+In its heart lies Knysna, which you should definitely explore next.

 You will notice that the moment you reach the mountain, the weather, the vegetation, and the views will change suddenly and dramatically.